SUBHNAKAR765/GFG-160-days-Challenge/README.md

 7. Search in a sorted Matrix

 # Hash
 1. Two Sum-Pair with GIven Sum
+2. Count pairs with given sum